robang74/chatgpt-answered-prompts/artificial-intellige-for-education.md

 ### PROMPT #9

 All in all, do you think that our conversations, some of them proposed here by links, are an example of a mutual self-growing path?

-In this perspective, how good would rate this experience of conversations on a scale of 0 (useless) and 10 (inspirational growth).
+In this perspective, how good would rate this experience of conversations on a scale of 0 (useless) and 10 (inspirational growth)?

 Do you think that we can do better?

 Do you have some topic that you wish to discuss in the future, considering that future sessions will most probably include previously saved ones?

 ---